 We lease office facilities under noncancelable operating lease agreements.
-We lease space for our corporate headquarters in Las Vegas, Nevada through August 2027, and a second office space in Austin, Texas through April 2024.
-In addition, our ClouTea store in Las Vegas currently operates under a lease which expires in January 2024.
-Afterwards, the lease will be month to month, which allows for ongoing adaptability while guaranteeing our market presence.
-While this arrangement grants the landlord the option to terminate with a two-month notice, it also affords us similar flexibility to adjust as needed.
-The landlord may choose to terminate the lease by sending a notice two months in advance.
+We lease space for our corporate headquarters in Las Vegas, Nevada through August 2027.
+We had a lease for a second office space in Austin, Texas through April 2024, which was terminated on April 30, 2024.
+In addition, our ClouTea store in Las Vegas currently operates under a lease which expires in January 2025.
+In July 2024, the Company received notice from the landlord of its ClouTea location that the lease would be terminated effective July 31, 2024.